Understanding the Natural Gas Liquids and Petrochemical Industry & Markets

 “Very helpful, patient, and made course material easy to understand for someone new to the industry like myself.” –New York Power Authority

-This course is not for chemists or technical people.
-This is designed for those with a non-technical background who work in the oil exploration/refinery business and natural gas industry who are moving into NGLs and Petrochemicals.
-The end goal of the course is for attendees to feel comfortable participating in in-depth conversations with others on their team who are more experienced in the industry, therefore making it easier to engage in projects and discussions that revolve around NGLs and Petrochemicals.
+The end goal of the course is for attendees to feel comfortable having in-depth conversations with more experienced people in the industry, therefore making it easier to engage in NGL and PetChem project and market discussions.

 - Review fundamentals of Natural Gas Liquids, including sources, uses, and units